silverludvig/silverludvig/README.md

 Here are two of my personal projects:

-### Healthcare Big Data Infrastructure
+### AWS-Driven Big Data Infrastructure for Healthcare
-- **Technologies:** Hadoop (HDFS, Yarn, Hive, Spark), AWS EKS, Ansible, Terraform, MongoDB, AWS S3, Apache Airflow
+- **Technologies:** Amazon RDS (Relational Database Service), Amazon Elastic MapReduce (Spark),Terraform (for infrastructure automation),Python (for workflow automation)
-- **Description:** Set up and managed a Hadoop ecosystem on AWS EKS, using Ansible and Terraform to automate everything.
-Worked on securing and processing large healthcare data with MongoDB and AWS S3, and streamlined data workflows with Apache Airflow.
+- **Description:** This project focuses on building and managing a scalable infrastructure for processing structured healthcare data using AWS services.
+Amazon RDS is the central relational database, responsible for securely storing and managing healthcare data with high availability and compliance with regulations.
+For complex data processing and analytics, AWS EMR with Apache Spark is used to efficiently handle large datasets.
+Terraform is leveraged to automate the provisioning and configuration of AWS infrastructure, ensuring that everything is consistent and easily repeatable.
+Python scripts are employed to automate the data workflows, such as extracting data from RDS, processing it in Spark on EMR, and then loading the processed data back into RDS.

 ### Gothenburg Tram Navigator
 - **Technologies:** Python, Django